 Anchorage Community Mental Health Center 1-907-563-3200

-Alaska Community Mental Health Centers provide 24/7 emergency mental health services as well as referrals to treatment programs.
-A list of phone numbers for community health centers in other towns and cities is available on the website (link above).
+Alaska Community Mental Health Centers provide 24/7 emergency mental health services and referrals to treatment programs.

 Alaska Careline 1-877-266-HELP (4357)